arnoldt100/anansi/documentation/source/Classes/MDInitSimEnv.cpp.rst

         The resposibility of the function is to initialize the simulation runtime environment for the object "a_simulation".
-The current implementation use the visitor class MDInitSimEnvVisitor to accomplish this task.
+The current implementation uses the visitor class MDInitSimEnvVisitor to accomplish this task.

         :param a_simulation: A simulation object.